We made a terrible mistake and planned not one, but two influencer campaigns for a client in August.

 And this, our dears, is why.

-1. All the influencers
+1. All the influencers are on holiday

 We can’t stress this enough – no one is home.
 No one is available on your allotted filming dates because they’re off to Malia or Ibiza or somewhere equally gorgeous that you could’ve gone to, but you didn’t because you thought it was a better idea to forgo a holiday and work on this influencer campaign.
 You were wrong.